Haitham-Darwish/Google-projects/Google first project_make a visualization to words/README.md

 # Word Cloud

-This project made by Haitham as a part of google project in google course This program used to draw word size depend on the repetitive of it.
+This project made by Haitham as a part of google project in google course This program used to draw word size depend on the repetition of it.

 # How it work
 Click on the 'Browse' to get the file text run all other cell, get the image.